Codex Balduini Trevirensis

 It covers Henry's Italian campaign of 1310–1313, in which Baldwin himself had been a participant.
 In this campaign, Henry sought papal coronation as emperor.
 He successfully brought Northern Italy under imperial control and was crowned King of Italy in Milan.
-He entered Rome by force, but as St Peters Basilica remained in the hands of his enemies he was crowned emperor at the Lateran on 29 June 1312 by three cardinals of Pope Clement V (who was himself in exile at Avignon).
+He entered Rome by force, but as St Peter's Basilica remained in the hands of his enemies he was crowned emperor at the Lateran on 29 June 1312 by three cardinals of Pope Clement V (who was himself in exile at Avignon).
 Henry died from malaria a year later, still on campaign.

 The codex consists of 37 parchment folia with large illustrations and short annotations describing the main events of Henry's campaign.
 It also contains the oldest illustration of the College of Prince-electors.
 It is kept in the state archive of Rhineland-Palatinate at Koblenz (MS 1 C 1).